Historical books

-The historical books are a division of Christian Bibles, grouping 12 (or in some denominations more) books of the Old Testament.
+The historical books are a division of Christian Bibles, grouping 12 books of the Old Testament that follow the Pentateuch, beginning with the Book of Joshua.
 It includes the Former Prophets from the Nevi'im and two of the ungrouped books of Ketuvim of the Hebrew Bible together with the Book of Ruth and the Book of Esther which in the Hebrew are both found in the Five Megillot.
-These 12 books make up the historical books in the Protestant Bible, but several other books not found in the Hebrew Bible are also included in Catholic and Orthodox Bibles (see the list below for details).
+These books describe Israel’s history as a people in the land of Canaan.
+These books make up the historical books in the Old Testament, with several differences between Protestant, Catholic and Orthodox Biblical canons.

 Contents

 The sequence of books that have been categorised by Christians as "the historical books" is based on the Septuagint (LXX, also known as "Greek Old Testament") rather than on the Hebrew Bible, which has a different order.
 Branick (2011) stated: 'The grouping seems to be based on the narrative character of all the books, some describing the major events in the history of Israel, others describing characters set in that history.
 This is the sequence more or less found in Protestant, Catholic, and Orthodox Bibles.'

 The 4th-century Christian bishop Athanasius of Alexandria was the first to label this collection of biblical books as "histories".
 This term is misleading for three reasons: